 Rewards Program – Rewarding members of the Community for providing information that leads to the apprehension/caution of a graffiti offender;

-Graffiti Management Act – Commence development of a comprehensive Graffiti Management Act which incorporates existing graffiti legislation and investigates new legislative initiatives; and
+Graffiti Vandalism Act - Commence development of a comprehensive Graffiti Management Act which incorporates existing legislation and investigates new legislative initiatives;